facebook/react-native-website/docs/upgrading.md

 ---
 id: upgrading
-title: Upgrading to new React Native versions
+title: Upgrading to new versions
 ---

 Upgrading to new versions of React Native will give you access to more APIs, views, developer tools and other goodies.
 Upgrading requires a small amount of effort, but we try to make it straightforward for you.